GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 {{</callout>}}

 Finally, the relevant-evidence assembly is used to reference evidence.
-It has an optional href flag that is used to reference a backmatter resource.
-Alternatively, the relevant-evidence assembly has a child link field then can also be used to reference a backmatter resource.
-Either approach is acceptable, however if both relevant-evidence/@href and relevant-evidence/link/@href are specified, the link is assumed to be the definitive reference.
+It has an optional href flag that is used to reference a back-matter resource.
+Alternatively, the relevant-evidence assembly has a child link field that can also be used to reference a back-matter resource.
+Either approach is acceptable; however, if both relevant-evidence/@href and relevant-evidence/link/@href are specified, the link is assumed to be the definitive reference.
 The previous example demonstrates using link to point back to an examined policy document.

 ---
 #### TCW - Observations and Evidence: Interview